-A better future relies on attracting to public service the commitment and sound judgment of bright, outstanding young leaders.
+A better future relies on attracting to public service the commitment and sound judgment of bright, outstanding Americans.
 This belief is what led President Truman, when approached by a bipartisan group of admirers near the end of his life, to encourage the creation of a living memorial devoted to this purpose rather than a bricks and mortar monument.
-For forty years, the Truman Foundation has fulfilled that mission: supporting the potential of terrific young people from across the United States committed to public service, more than 3,000 so far.
+For forty years, the Truman Foundation has fulfilled that mission: inspiring and supporting Americans from diverse backgrounds and from across the United States to public service.

 Outstanding public service leaders are essential if our society is to function well and prosper.
 Yet public service in the United States is often perceived today as uncivil and ineffective—a perception that can contribute to these very conditions by discouraging new generations from pursuing a call to serve.
 Within this context, the Truman Foundation inspires new generations of Americans to pursue lives that emulate in spirit that of President Truman’s—to become honorable leaders who serve.
 The Foundation’s hallmark is the Truman Scholarship, which is the preeminent fellowship for aspiring public service leaders in the United States.
 With the fellowship, we nurture and support Americans who have demonstrated a commitment to public service at a young age.
 By the example of Truman Scholars, we look to inspire all Americans to engage in efforts that advance the public good.